ericpgreen/g2r_coaching/reports/sim.md

 1. Treatment households were nested in groups.
 2. Groups were nested in coaches (also treatment only).

-The nesting is partial because control households did not have coaches or groups.
-Additionally, groups were nested in village clusters, but coaches were not.
-Therefore, the design has crossed random effects (i.e., coaches could work across villages).
+The nesting is **partial** because control households did not have coaches or groups.
+Additionally, groups were nested in village clusters but coaches were not (i.e., coaches could work with groups from different village clusters).
+Therefore, the design also has **crossed** random effects.

 # Data Simulation